 Terms of employment

-In some EU countries the rules below may not apply to employees working maximum 1 month for you or to employees working fewer than 8 hours per week.
+Some EU countries apply simplified working schemes for staff employed for a maximum of 1 month or fewer than 8 hours per week.

 * Information not yet provided by national authorities